 The most budget-friendly and smallest device in the Striker lineup, Striker 4, still gives you a lot for a basic fish finder device.
 You get CHIRP sonar and GPS support for additional functionality.
 The display is a bit small, but it doesn’t matter if you know the area well, and the color vibrancy is excellent.
 You get the option to divide the screen to see the sonar and GPS outputs simultaneously.

 Garmin Striker 4 reviews informed us that the GPS is pretty basic and is only useful for positioning and storing waypoints.
 Garmin is widely known for making the best fish finder apps and devices, and Striker 4 is an excellent example in the low-budget range.

-2. Garmin Striker 4cv – Pioneer model of the revolutionary ClearVu feature
+2. Garmin Striker 4cv – Revolutionary ClearVu feature

 Garmin’s best fish finder range is incomplete without mentioning the Striker 4cv, which marks the beginning of the ClearVu equipped devices.
 Its screen size is smaller than that of the Striker 4 model, but some added features make it a better choice than the former.
 The 3.5′ can be separated into dual panels for showing SONAR and GPS readings.